Centre for Human Security and International Affairs

 Our Latest Publications

-Priya Paul and Mayilvaganan M analyze the 2025 Gen Z protests in Nepal, arguing that political solutions alone cannot resolve the nation’s deep social crisis.
+Priya Paul and Mayilvaganan Muthumariappan analyze the 2025 Gen Z protests in Nepal, arguing that political solutions alone cannot resolve the nation’s deep social crisis.
 They highlight how economic insecurity, youth unemployment, and inadequate healthcare exacerbate anxiety and despair.
 The authors assert that sustainable peace and stability require a comprehensive approach that includes socio-economic development, mental health awareness, and community-based care.

-Mayilvaganan M examines Qatar’s emergency summit in Doha on September 15, 2025, brought together leaders from the Gulf Cooperation Council, the Arab League, and the Organisation of Islamic Cooperation in a rare display of regional solidarity.
+Mayilvaganan Muthumariappan examines Qatar’s emergency summit in Doha on September 15, 2025, brought together leaders from the Gulf Cooperation Council, the Arab League, and the Organisation of Islamic Cooperation in a rare display of regional solidarity.
 The analysis highlights growing doubts over Washington’s deterrence strategy, which many in the region now see as faltering.
 By stepping in to convene Arab and Muslim leaders, does Doha signal that the Gulf states can no longer rely solely on U.S. backing to contain future threats—particularly those posed by Israel.

 Wish to know more about CHSIA and updates?
 Subscribe now!